 What is the nominating system all about?
 How do I nominate?

-The nominating system is there for you to tell us which stories, one-shots, or poetry you wish to be on Project Fiction's Good Lists.
+The nominating system is there for you to tell us which stories, short stories, or poetry you wish to be on Project Fiction's Good Lists.
 You can nominate stories and one-shots by clicking here.
 You can nominate your fiction or anyone else's fiction.

 How long does my story need to be in order to be accepted?